kungfuchicken/gitPoems/The_light_of_a_candle.md

-The light of a candle
+# The light of a candle

+*By Daniel Shown*

+The light of a laser
-Is transferred to another candle —
+Is transferred to another laser space twilight.

-spring twilight.